racket/rhombus/design/class/class.md

-Definitions and expressions that appear a `class` block are evaluated at *class* creation time (instead of *instance* creation time, like someone familiar with Racket's `class' might expect).
+Definitions and expressions that appear a `class` block are evaluated at *class* creation time (instead of *instance* creation time, like someone familiar with Racket's `class` might expect).
 Allowing definitions here is necessary to support macro extensibility of `class` using macro-generating macros, which is a common Racket and Rhombus idiom.
-It's possible for a form within the block to be ambiguous, such as either a class clause or an expression.
-Potential ambiguity is resolved by ordering parses: each form in the block is first tried as a class clause, then as a definition, and finally as an expression (analogous to the way that definitions and then experessions are tried in a Rhombus module or body blocks generally).
+It's possible for a form within the block to be ambiguous as a class clause or a definition or expression.
+Potential ambiguity is resolved by ordering parse attempts: each form in the block is first tried as a class clause, then as a definition, and finally as an expression (analogous to the way that definitions and then experessions are tried in a Rhombus module or body blocks generally).

 The right-hand side of a `field` declaration is similarly evaluated once when the class is defined.
 The resulting constant is used to